View Cancer Clinical Trials

 - Major surgery within 4 weeks prior to study day 1 (patients must have recovered completely from any previous surgery prior to study day 1).

-- Any active infection requiring parenteral antibiotic therapy within 1 month prior to study day 1 or systemic antibiotics within 2 weeks of study day 1.
+- Any active infection requiring antibiotic therapy within 1 week of study day 1.

-- Persistent peripheral edema within 2 weeks prior to study day 1.
+- Peripheral edema requiring medical intervention within 2 weeks prior to study day 1.

 - BMI < 16 kg/m2.